 There are many types of lenses and the best option for you will be discussed during your consultation.
 A series of diagnostics tests determine the exact specifications for your bespoke lenses.
 We will also look at your lifestyle and visual requirements.

-Visian EVO ICL
+EVO by Staar ICL

 Benefits include high-quality night vision, UV protection and great results for those with thin corneas.
 The EVO by Staar ICL provides sharp, clear vision with improved depth and definition, with studies showing a satisfaction rate of 99%.

 Monofocal lenses normally correct for distance vision but can correct for any visual range desired.